RedFT/nnet/README.md

 $ pip install sphinx
 ```

-You can generate html documentation by running:
+Change into the `docs` directory.
+You can then generate html documentation by running:
 ```bash
 $ make html
 ```

-To view the html documentation in your web browser (i.e. `firefox`, you can run:
+To view the html documentation in your web browser (i.e. `firefox`), you can run:
 ```bash
 $ firefox build/index.html
 ```

-## Motivation

-I am following Stanford's CS231n course (Convolutional Neural Networks for Visual Recognition).
-I decided I would build a small Neural Network library as I progress through this course.

 ## Install Dependencies